We all know the two inevitable in life – death, and taxes. I suggest we add insurance to that list.

 There are THREE most important FACTORS when it comes to maximizing an insurance broker’s valuation –

 - Institutionalized Relationships – Are the customers and underwriter relationships with employees, or have they been won over by the business?
 How can these relationships be transferred to the business?
 If the customer considers the firm as her go-to for insurance coverage, then attrition after a transaction will be limited.
-Similarly, underwriter relationships to are just as important to ensure the new buyer can continue to service these customers efficiently.
+Similarly, underwriter relationships too are just as important to ensure the new buyer can continue to service these customers efficiently.
 What can you do to institutionalize these relationships?
 How can you make your customers and underwriters raving fans?

 - Diversified Products – It is difficult to manage a business during the ebbs and floods of the economic cycle.
 The smart way to maintain stable revenue is to offer diversified products.
 This is only possible when you have strong relationships with the underwriters, and customers, who will call you first as their business and family’s coverage need grows.

-- Tech Rigor – Needless to say, a loyal, friendly, and trained workforce is important.
+- Tech Rigor – Needless to say, a loyal, friendly, and trained workforce are important.
 But trained in what?
 A workforce that knows how to convert relationships into revenue is crucial.
 But this revenue will only show long-term and transferable earnings when you empower them with technology.
 Leveraging technology in insurance brokerage will reduce processing times, allow better access to products and underwriters, customize policies, and keep you close to your customers.

 One question that I always ask when interviewing someone for my team, is who is most important for a company – customers, employees, or shareholders?
 I frankly enjoy asking this question, because it is most revealing.